rutujsg/computational-chemistry/README.md

 Data Design
 ===========

-am using arrays for everything.
+I am using arrays for everything.
 The xyz text file is stored in a 2D array.
 The CVS file is stored in a 2D array as well.
 The program is divided into functions.
 Each function does one job and returns a value.
 There are also functions that show the values of other functions.